praat/praat/README.md

 after which you can build and run Praat with

-    # on Raspberry Pi command line
+    # on LinuxONE command line
     praat-run

 Thus, the cycle from editing Praat on the Mac to running it on your LinuxONE VM therefore takes three steps: